-Maximus overdrive: A ranking of Russell Crowe’s most outrageous performances
+Maximus overdrive: Russell Crowe’s most outrageous performances, ranked

 Fun fact: Ridley Scott’s Gladiator premiered eighteen years ago on May 2nd in Los Angeles.
 As well as making people everywhere come to the unnerving realization that Joaquin Phoenix (even at his most bloated and despicable) still makes for an incredibly alluring villain, the movie also woke the world up to the victorious talents of Russell Crowe as Maximus Decimus Meridius (quite the mouthful of a name, we’re sure you’ll agree).